 “Therefore if thine enemy hunger, feed him; if he thirst, give him drink: for in so doing thou shalt heap coals of fire on his head.”
 (Rom 12:20)

 Of course, there are no literal coals of fire involved but the record of sin goes into the mind (the memory) and will be brought forth (recalled) in the final events.
 Science records the reality of LREs (life-review experiences, distinct from near-death experiences) where a person, in extreme threat of imminent death, will have their life “flash before their eyes.”
 See Wikipedia on life-review experiences.

 The subconscious stores all life experiences even if, under normal circumstances, they can’t all be recalled.
 There are clues in scripture that something resulting from sin is stored up (recorded) to finally have its effect.
 The Bible speaks of the wicked “conceiving” (in a metaphorical sense) combustible material (sin or something resulting from it) as chaff:

 “Ye shall conceive chaff, ye shall bring forth stubble: your breath, as fire, shall devour you.”
 (Isa 33:11)

 This could sound like the lost are being physically burned alive.
-While there is a burning it is with fire in a symbolic sense – at first – the physical, cleansing fire will soon follow.
+While there is burning it is with fire in a symbolic sense – at first.
+The literal, physical, cleansing fire will soon follow to clean up the corpses.
 The final fate of the lost and how all this happens is described in my ebook The Truth About the Second Death.

-It is what is in our own hearts (or minds, memory) that condemns us:
+It is what is in our own hearts (or minds, memory – the record) that condemns us: